FredB0ss/python_module_template/README.md

 Additionaly to the above common fields an iterator is described by its next function.
 It is up to the developper to implement the init function in the resulting generated C file :

-NEXT_METHOD: *dict*
-A dictionary of a function, with one single entry describing the "next" function of the iterator.
+NEXT_METHOD: *dict*, a dictionary of a function, with one single entry describing the "next" function of the iterator.
 Though unecessary this keeps the same syntax as CLASS_METHODS

 Example: